Kevin Garnett Calls Out Anthony Davis’ Training: ‘Whatever He’s Been Doing in the Last 10 Years Is Not Working’

 “He has to go to another level with his body and training.
 Whatever he’s been doing in the last 10 years is not working.
 He should not be out of shape during the regular season.
 I don’t understand that one.”

-Throughout Davis’ NBA career, he’s dealt with nagging injuries that prevented him from topping 70 regular-season games more than twice in his first nine seasons.
+Throughout Davis’ NBA career, he’s dealt with nagging injuries that prevented him from topping 70 regular-season games only twice in his first nine seasons.
 The eight-time All-Star should be in his physical prime, making the health issues that much more frustrating.

 Although Garnett played in a different era, he certainly knows a thing or two about durability.
-He played fewer than 70 regular-season games only twice in his first 16 NBA seasons and played more than 80 eight times during that span while participating in all 82 contests four times.
+He played fewer than 70 regular-season games only three times in his first 16 NBA seasons and played more than 80 eight times during that span while participating in all 82 contests four times.

 Garnett’s comments are blunt, but there clearly needs to be massive changes to Davis’ training regimen to get the most out of his tremendous talent.

 Lakers hold a busy offseason ahead

 Beyond Davis needing to improve his training and health routine, the Lakers need considerable changes to return to NBA title contention.